 - Daisy Ames, lecturer and visiting studio critic in the School of Architecture, will lead a roundtable discussion about the impact of emerging economies on the design of housing in Houston and the transformation from isolated neighborhoods to the desire for new living models in downtown.

-3:15 - 4:25 p.m.: Brock Wagner '87, the founder and owner of Saint Arnold Brewing, will lead an afternoon keynote session about the science and business behind beer making and breweries.
+3:15 - 4:15 p.m.: Brock Wagner '87, the founder and owner of Saint Arnold Brewing, and Scott Birdwell '75, the owner of DeFalco's Home Wine & Beer Spirits, will lead an afternoon keynote session about the science and business behind beer making and breweries.
 During the lively session, a variety of complimentary Saint Arnold beer will be available to enjoy for those 21 and above.